vishaltarge/mocean-sdk-ios/Version3/Sources/MASTAdView/ReadMe.txt

 - Removed now not-required site property.
 The zone is all that is needed for obtaining ad content.
 If used for other reason can be set with other optional parameters through adRequestParameters.
 - The update message will now defer updates if the user is currently interacting with an ad via the internal browser or MRAID expand/resize.
 An overloaded update: has been added to allow developers to force an update even if the user is interacting with the ad.
 - The update message no longer stops the interstitial duration timer set with showInterstitialForDuration:.
+- Fixed Generated Source build phase to support SDK compiling when placed in a path with spaces.